 4 apples peeled, cored and cut in wedges — Use sour apples like ‘Granny Smith’

-or 1 kg apricots cut in half and pitted
+or 1 kg apricots (fresh or frozen ones) halved and pitted

 Preheat oven: 160°C or 320°F